 -

-In Pendo, navigate to Settings > Data Management.
+In Pendo, go to Settings > Data Sync.

 Step 6.
 Configure your storage account destination in Pendo